West Park Jr Panthers Football Frequently Asked Questions

 Can parents stay to watch practice?

 Yes.
 There will be specified areas at practice for parents to stay and watch (bringing a folding chair is recommended).
 It is helpful for parents to watch practice to see what skills, schemes, and techniques are being taught and what role their player has on the team so the parent can support and supplement these things at home.
-It is very important for parents to understand their role as a spectator at practices and allow their child to be with their team and coaches without parental interference during practice time, which allows our coaches to focus on coaching and our players to focus on getting coached by their coaches.
+It is very important for parents to understand their role as a spectator and allow their child to be with their team and their child’s coaches to provide guidance, correct behavior and coach without parental interference.

 What equipment is included in registration, and what do we need to provide?

 Your registration includes a spirit pack for you to keep (t-shirt, shorts, practice jersey, mouthguard), and also includes use of a West Park Jr Panthers helmet, shoulder pads, and game uniform during the season.
-Equipment handout dates will be in July.
+Equipment will be distributed on specific dates prior to the first scrimmage.

 Note: players may use their own personal helmet and shoulder pads, provided they meet all California NOSCAE equipment certification laws.

-Families should provide football cleats, practice pants, and lower body pads for their players (all of which can be purchased at a discounted price through West Park Jr Panthers vendors).
+Families should provide football cleats, practice pants, and lower body pads for their players.
 All athletes will also need to bring a large jug of water to each practice and game.

 What safety measures do we employ within our organization to ensure our athletes are safe?

-• We provide high quality safety equipment (helmets & shoulder pads) to all players in our program.
+- We provide high quality safety equipment (helmets & shoulder pads) to all players in our program.
+Helmets are reconditioned between each season.

-• We have a dedicated Board Member for equipment and medical needs.
-This board member or another assigned and trained adult will be present at all practices and is responsible for monitoring any possible equipment or medical need.
+- We have dedicated Board Members for equipment and medical needs.
+These board members or another assigned and trained adult will be present at all practices and are responsible for monitoring any possible equipment or medical need.

 Is my player guaranteed to make the team?
 Is my player guaranteed to get playing time in the games?
 Is my player guaranteed to play their favorite position(s)?